• Skip to primary navigation

 24 Therefore a man shall leave his father and mother and be joined to his wife, and they shall become one flesh.
 Genesis 2:24

-We see that marriage is perpetual in the human race.
-We know this because Adam and the Woman had no parents.
-They are our first parents in a long line of parents whose children would marry and then leave to establish their own families.
-God founded marriage to go down through the generations.
+We see that although Adam and the Woman had no parents, they are our first parents.
+All mankind descends from them.
+They were the first in a long line of parents whose children would marry and then leave to establish their own families.
+God founded marriage to be perpetual in all generations.

-How amazing that God took a rib out of the man, made a woman out of it, and then joined the woman back to the man in a one-flesh union!
+It is amazing how it all began.
+God took a rib out of the man, made a woman out of it, and then joined the woman back to the man in a one-flesh union!
 It is breathtakingly beautiful and yes, mysterious!

 Furthermore, God gave them jobs!